venoajie/my-ai-assistant/docs/rag_workflow.md

 # Guide: Setting Up Codebase-Aware Context (RAG)

 The AI Assistant's Retrieval-Augmented Generation (RAG) pipeline is its most powerful feature for working with large, complex projects.
 It transforms the assistant from a tool that knows about a few manually attached files into an expert that is aware of your **entire codebase**.

-This guide will walk you through setting up this workflow for your own project.
+This guide will walk you through setting up this modern, scalable workflow for your own project.

 ## The Problem RAG Solves

 Manually attaching files with the `-f` flag is great for targeted tasks, but it doesn't scale.
 If you want to ask a broad question like, "How does our authentication system work?" you would need to find and attach every relevant file yourself.

 RAG solves this by creating a searchable **knowledge base** of your project.
-When you ask a question, the assistant first searches this knowledge base to find the most relevant code snippets and documents, then automatically injects them into its context before contacting the AI.
+When you ask a question, the assistant first queries this knowledge base to find the most relevant code snippets and documents, then automatically injects them into its context before contacting the AI.

 ---

-## How It Works: The Two-Phase System
+## How It Works: The Three-Tiered Ecosystem

-The RAG pipeline is designed for a robust team environment and operates in two distinct phases:
+The RAG pipeline is a distributed system designed for a robust team environment.
+It consists of three decoupled components:

-1.  **Phase 1: Index Production (Automated via CI/CD)**
+1.  **The Producer (Automated via CI/CD):**
-    This is the "heavy lifting" phase, typically handled by an automated process like GitHub Actions.
-On every `git push`, the CI/CD system checks out the code, scans it, and uses powerful machine learning models to create a vector database—the "index"—of your project for that specific branch.
+    This is the "heavy lifting" phase, handled by an automated process like GitHub Actions.
+On every `git push`, the CI/CD system checks out the code, scans it, and creates a vector database—the "index"—of your project for that specific branch.
 This index is then packaged and uploaded to a shared cloud object store (like OCI Object Storage).

-2.  **Phase 2: Index Consumption (Automatic on Your Machine)** This is the lightweight phase that happens when you run the `ai` command.
-It now includes an intelligent pre-processing step.

-    **A. Intelligent Query Expansion (New)**
-    Before searching, the system uses the high-level documents defined in your project's `auto_inject_files` (see the **[Configuration Guide](./project_configuration.md)**) to transform your simple query into a project-specific one.
-This bridges the gap between your intent and the technical keywords in the code.

-    **B. Retrieval and Caching**
-    The RAG plugin uses the expanded query to search the knowledge base.
-It automatically detects your current project and branch, checks for a local copy of the index, and if it's missing or out of date, downloads the latest version from shared cloud storage.

-    **C. Optional Reranking**
-    To maximize accuracy, you can enable a **reranker**.
-After the initial search finds a broad set of documents, the reranker uses a powerful cross-encoder model to re-order them based on true contextual relevance.
-This ensures only the absolute best snippets are sent to the AI.
+2.  **The Consumer (The Librarian Service):**
+    This is a centralized, long-running API service that you deploy.
+On startup, it downloads the latest index for a specific branch from the cloud, loads it into memory, and exposes a secure API endpoint for querying it.
+It is the single source of truth for codebase context.

+3.  **The Client (Your `ai` Command):**
+    This is the lightweight phase that happens on your machine.
+When you run the `ai` command, the RAG plugin no longer performs heavy local processing.
+Instead, it securely connects to the Librarian service, sends your query, and receives the most relevant context snippets.
+This context is then injected into your prompt.

+This architecture ensures that all team members get fast, consistent, and up-to-date context without needing powerful local machines or managing local indexes.

 ---